tworitdash/TWORIT/README.md

 #### Deliverable 9: REF_Opt.m [Optimization of the geometry of smooth conical horn antenna with arbitrary profiles]

 This deliverable is an example of the conical horn optimization with arbitrary tapered profile.
 The goal of the optimization is to achieve a desired level of reflection coefficient.
+It uses the MATLAB optimization toolbox with gradient descent [Quasi-Newton] or genetic algorithm.

 ### Special features: